-Steve has represented public school districts for 18 years and has experience in almost every area of school law.
+Steve has represented public school districts for more than 20 years and has experience in almost every area of school law.
 Need a contract or help with a construction project?
 He will help you get the deal done without unnecessary delays or over-lawyering.
 Have a poorly performing teacher or other personnel problem?
 Steve will help you develop a remediation plan and take other action that is fair but still demands excellence in the classroom.
 Have questions about public bidding, student discipline, option enrollment, reorganizations, open meetings, public or student records, CIR or negotiations?
 Give Steve a call.
 He also has considerable experience in representing parents and children in juvenile court.
 That experience, paired with his undergraduate degree in psychology, gives Steve unique insight into school law issues.
 Steve frequently makes presentations at NCSA and NASB sponsored conferences on a variety of school law topics.